-Bait: Minnows, panfish, suckers, crankbaits, spoons, spinners, bucktails lentifying Characteristics: This largest member of the perch family has two dorsal ns separated into spiny (front) and soft-rayed (back) portions with a dark spot at the rear base of their spiny fin.
+Bait: Minnows, panfish, suckers, crankbaits, spoons, spinners, bucktails s separated into spiny (front) and soft-rayed (back) portions with a dark spot at the rear base of their spiny fin.
 They have large, milky eyes, a white tip on the lower lobe of their tail or caudal fin but lack the prominent vertical bars found on yellow perch.